orlevit/Malicious-file-detection/README.md

 **2.** Textual features:

-    2.1 Instead of looking at them as close set, we can pass them into DL model to get their embeddings.
+    2.1 Rather than treating these features as a close set, we can feed them into a deep learning model to obtain their embeddings.

-    2.2 A dimension reduction technique can be implied on those embeddings to find outliers
+    2.2 We can then apply a dimensionality reduction technique to these embeddings to identify outliers.